rust-lang/book/src/ch02-01-guessing-game-tutorial.md

 $ cd guessing_game
 ```

-We pass the name of our project to `cargo new`, and then the `--bin` flag,
+We pass the name of our project to `cargo new`, then the `--bin` flag, since
-since we’re making a binary, rather than a library.
+we’re making a binary, rather than a library.

-Check out the generated `Cargo.toml`:
+Take a look at the generated `Cargo.toml`:

 ```toml
 [package]